Vallory-HQ/NosBox/README.md

 ### Running NosBox

-After successfully installing NosBox proceed to run the box by typing the next commands on your terminal:
+After successfully install NosBox proceed to run the box by typing the next commands on your terminal:

 ```
 $ cd ~/NosBox